 We have already seen that speed is important.
 This continues to be true for learning riffs, licks, and solos.
 Do not try to learn them at full speed, not even at the maximum speed you can play them.
 Start slow to avoid mistakes.
 You actually learn what you do, not what is correct.
 The more you try to rush the process, the greater your chances are that bad habits form and ultimately frustration will set in.

-Repeat licks and riffs with a metronome at reasonable slow tempo until you can play them cleanly.
+Repeat licks and riffs with a metronome at a reasonably slow tempo until you can play them cleanly.
 Only then, gradually increase the tempo.
 A slow tempo has no absolute value.
 It refers to a tempo where awareness of finger movements and mistakes is guaranteed.
 That is why our Fretello app measures your maximum tempo before you start practicing and sets the correct slower practice tempo.

 Divide songs into sections

 Do not try to learn entire songs in one sitting.
 Divide them into manageable parts of several measures and focus on the individual parts before you start connecting them.
-Practice each section individually at a reasonable slow tempo and increase the tempo only gradually.
+Practice each section individually at a reasonably slow tempo and increase the tempo only gradually.
 Watch your hand as you practice guitar.
 Because repetition creates new neural pathways in your brain, you will not only learn songs faster by dividing them into sections it will be easier for you to remember them.
 Our Fretello app uses this method to teach you commonly used building blocks and patterns you find across any genre.

 Practice routines naturally evolve